AhrarHossain/persona5-maps-theme/README.md

     ```bash
     npm run dev

+    *Note: Please make sure to run the project in the "vanilla" directory*

 2. **Open your browser:**

     Visit the URL provided by Vite to see the map in action.